-It is important to remember that the only scope of the Guide is to provide interpretation on the legal texts (and in particular the ECGA), and that it cannot derogate from them.
-These guidelines reflect the interpretation of the Commission of the provisions of the ECGA; however, only the provisions of the signed grant agreement are binding.
+It is important to remember that the only scope of the guide is to provide interpretation on the legal texts (and in particular the FCH JU GA), and that it cannot derogate from them.
+The guide reflects the interpretation of the FCH JU of the provisions of the FCH JU GA.
+However, only the provisions of the signed grant agreement are binding.

-Finally, this guide should be considered as one more of the guides available to any future beneficiary of the 7th Framework Programme, and which can be found at the following web address: http://cordis.europa.eu/fp7/find-doc en.html.
+Finally, this guide should be considered as one more of the guides available to any future beneficiary of the FCH JU Programme, and which can be found at the following web address: